 Welcome!

 The University of Colorado Movement Disorders Fellowship Program is a two-year program that began training fellows in 2003.
 The program was formalized in 2010 and a second year of training was added in 2017.
-To date, we have trained 22 fellows who have largely gone into academic practices, private practices in underserved areas, and private practices with clinical trial programs.
+To date, we have trained 24 fellows who have largely gone into academic practices, private practices in underserved areas, and private practices with clinical trial programs.

 The University of Colorado Anschutz Medical Campus (CU Anschutz) is the largest provider of comprehensive neurological and neurosurgical care in the Rocky Mountain Region.
-Our program serves as a major tertiary referral center for Colorado and many neighboring states.
+The movement disorders program serves as a major tertiary referral center for Colorado and many neighboring states.
 We serve over 7,000 patients annually through clinics at the University of Colorado Hospital, UCHealth satellite clinics, Denver Health Medical Center, and the Rocky Mountain Regional VA Medical Center.

-The Movement Disorders center has 11 faculty who work with our trainees closely throughout the year.
+The Movement Disorders Center has 11 faculty who work with our trainees closely throughout the year.
 Each of these team members has unique areas of clinical and research expertise within movement disorders.

 Our center values a multi-disciplinary approach to patient care.
 The team works closely with a variety of subspecialists in clinic and educating trainees.
 These specialties include neurosurgeons, neuro-ophthalmologists, behavioral specialists, neuro-palliative care specialists, neuropsychologists, rehabilitation specialists, neuroradiologists, physical therapists, occupational therapists, and speech therapists.